gravitational/gravity/docs/6.x/cluster.md

 key specifies the name of the health check (time-drift, kube-apiserver).
 - A few other events will be tracked and are WIP.
 We plan to track cluster resizing, gravity upgrades, network partitions, etc...
+- If you have suggestions for other types of events to be tracked, let us know [here](https://github.com/gravitational/gravity/issues/new/choose).

 The `gravity status history` command is available on all `master` nodes of the cluster and provides an eventually consistent history between nodes.